-Roasted potatoes and broccoli with garlic and herbs is my favorite way to make broccoli and potatoes and it is so full of flavor.
-This easy sheet pan veggie recipe is so easy to make, so delicious and it goes so well with so many dishes.
-My favorite way to enjoy these oven roasted vegetables is alongside juicy boneless pork chops or a baked pork tenderloin for a really delicious complete meal.
+Roasted potatoes and broccoli with garlic and herbs is my favorite way to make a veggie packed side dish and it is so full of flavor.
+Roasting makes the potatoes crisp and the broccoli nice and charred.
+My favorite way to enjoy this oven-roasted broccoli and potatoes is alongside juicy boneless pork chops , cast iron chicken breast or a baked pork tenderloin for a really delicious complete meal.

 I love roasting these two vegetables together because I like a light char on the outside of my broccoli and a crispy outside to my potatoes and that is exactly how they turn out with this recipe.